bakdata/streams-bootstrap/charts/rclone-copy/README.md

 rclone config --config "rclone.conf"
 ```
 - Select `n` for "New remote"
 - Enter name of source.
-Should be name of literature/patent source and match the directory name, e.g. `literature/cabi/rclone.conf` should have `cabi` as name.
+The source name what you call the rclone copy command with.
 - Select `10` for `ftp`.
 - Enter ftp URL.
 Should not contain `ftp://`!
 - Enter username.